Cycling Weekly: The modern magazine

 Looking for more sales and advertisers in June 1957, Cycling introduced pages dedicated to mopeds and the magazine changed its name to Cycling & Mopeds.
 The move accelerated the decline in sales until, under the insistence of a new editor, Alan Gayfer, mopeds were abandoned and the magazine widened its outlook to all forms of racing on the road, on the track, to cyclo-cross and to cycle-touring.
 Among those taken on by Gayfer and who have remained in cycling journalism are the television commentator Phil Liggett and the author Les Woodland.

 Alan Gayfer left Cycling in 1969 to work for the United Press news agency on the other side of Fleet Street, London, where Cycling then had its offices.
 There he could also report his other love: boxing.
 He died of a heart attack while cycling in Canada after retirement.
 Gayfer was succeeded by Ken Evans, whose interest in short-distance time-trialling led to a parallel competition to the British Best All-Rounder: the Campagnolo Trophy for races over 25 miles (40 km).
 It lasted only two seasons before it was considered not worth the effort and expense.
 Evans resigned to work with the components wholesaler, Ron Kitching.
 Evans was replaced by Martin Ayres.
 He in turn was followed by Andrew Sutcliffe, who had been editor of Cycle Trader.
 Under Sutcliffe the magazine took on a stronger pictorial content and reporting of domestic cycling, especially where it didn't concern racing, was lessened in favour of coverage of continental racing.
 Sutcliffe left to help form a company called Cabal Communications, run by other former IPC staff.
 Cabal introduced a monthly magazine called Procycling as a rival to IPC's own monthly publication, Cycle Sport.
 Its first editor was William Fotheringham, who had also been on IPC's staff.
-Sutcliffe's replacement was Robert Garbutt, who is the current editor.
+Sutcliffe's replacement was Robert Garbutt, who was editor until 2015 when current editor Simon Richardson was promoted from deputy editor.
 Significant members of staff have included Sid Saltmarsh – deputy editor under Alan Gayfer – who worked formerly for the News Chronicle and the BBC and who was reporting the Tour de France when the English rider Tom Simpson died during the race in 1967.
 Recent columnists have included Tony Bell, and Michael Hutchinson.